Gival Press, LLC. & ArLiJo

 Have Traveled In:

-Mexico, Canada, Portugal, Spain, France, Monaco, Italy, Vatican City, Germany, Austria, Switzerland, Liechtenstein, Luxembourg, Belgium, Holland, England, The Czech Republic, China, Hong Kong, Macau, Iceland, Wales, Scotland, Argentina, Brazil, Uruguay.
+Mexico, Canada, Portugal, Spain, France, Monaco, Italy, Vatican City, Germany, Austria, Switzerland, Liechtenstein, Luxembourg, Belgium, Holland, England, The Czech Republic, China, Hong Kong, Macau, Iceland, Wales, Scotland, Greece, Argentina, Brazil, Uruguay.

 Writing, reading, theatre, art, music, travelling, swimming.

 Native speaker of English, fluent in Spanish, good command of French.